How Working Caregivers Can Care for Themselves at the Workplace

 Discover strategies for working caregivers to manage the challenges of juggling diverse responsibilities in the workplace.

-25 Jun 2024 Articles Caregiving leave Flexible Work Arrangements Work-life harmony Best practices
+27 May 2024 Articles Caregiving leave Flexible Work Arrangements Work-life harmony Best practices

 With the rapidly ageing population and shrinking family sizes, many working adults will find themselves assuming the role of caregiver in the coming years.
 The changing national demographics have led to the rise of the ‘sandwiched generation’ who have to care for both their parents and children.
 Supporting caregivers in the workplace is a pressing issue that Singapore must confront.

-According to the Agency of Integrated Care, a caregiver is a person who has taken on the responsibility of looking after someone who is unable to care for himself or herself fully due to illness, frailty, disability or a mental health problem1.
+According to the Agency of Integrated Care, “a caregiver is a person who has taken on the responsibility of looking after someone who is unable to care for himself or herself fully due to illness, frailty, disability or a mental health problem”1.

 While every situation is unique, with some managing intermittent care and others face long-term commitments, working caregivers may feel stressed and burdened as they manage their caregiving duties with their responsibilities in their full-time jobs.